- Quality of Life & Wellness»

 Starting Over - A True Story

 Some years ago, despondent with the way things were going in my life, I took the first steps toward making a fresh start.
 Moving to a strange town can be intimidating so I returned to a city where I'd lived years before.

 I sold all the things that tied me down like my house full of furniture, the TV set, washer and dryer, stereo equipment, lamps, and anything else that wouldn't fit in my compact car.
 Freeing myself of the excess baggage felt incredibly invigorating.
 With nothing to tie me down, I headed out with my few remaining possessions and drove to a familiar city ready for a new beginning.

-Kathy was someone I remembered from our late teens when we worked as bookkeepers in a bank.
-She was an inspiration, having started over on a new life with her second husband.
-I spent the first few nights sleeping on their living room floor while I looked for a job.
+Kathy was a friend from when we worked as bookkeepers in a local bank.
+She was all too familiar with the process of starting over after an abusive relationship that began with a teen marriage.
+Her new life with her second husband served as inspiration as I began anew.
+My first few nights in town were spent sleeping on their living room floor while I looked for a job.

 Have you ever worked in a hair salon?